 The link between sustainability and innovation is commonly mentioned, but not commonly made.
 Here, new-product design guru Steven Eppinger describes the practice that breeds discovery.

+There’s an alarmist view of sustainable design that tilts toward the black and white.
+Industrial product life cycle: bad.
+Biological life cycle: good.
+Want to redesign things so they don’t poison the environment?
+Then complete the comprehensive life cycle analysis of the product’s impacts — all of them — before you think of lifting a design tool.
+And fair enough; all-or-nothing reinvention is one fine path to creating something new.
 It’s not the best path, though, says new-product design expert Steven Eppinger.
 Eppinger is no less alarmed than the alarmists, but when it comes to the practice of what he calls “design for environment,” he rejects the radical and argues for the incremental.
 For one thing, all-or-nothing isn’t an approach businesses are especially good at; it takes too long, and fails too often.
 For another, the sum of continuous incrementalism is likely, he says, to carry designs further toward the no-impact outcomes everyone desires.
 Plus, there’s a method to it.
 It can be learned.
 The secret is to focus on materials.

 The Leading Question

 How can environmental concerns drive product design and innovation?

 - Frame design and product innovation for environmental sustainability as a materials problem.